walter-a-jablonowski/marsbase-one/ai.md

     location:

     memberIds:            if person: array of org ids, if org: array member ids
-    itemsFollowing:       Array of item IDs the user follows
+    followedItems:        Array of item IDs
-    reqFollowing:         Array of requirement IDs the user follows
+    followedReq:          Array of requirement IDs
+    followedUsers:        Array of user IDs
     itemScore:            Array of items up- or downvoted like [{id: ID, score: 1|-1}, ...]
     reqScore:             Array of requirements up- or downvoted